9.5×57mm Mannlicher–Schönauer: Hunting

-Part of the reason the combination was highly regarded was the handling characteristics of the carbine it was chambered in.
-The carbine was light, well balanced, and had front and rear sights that were ideal for “snap” shooting.
+Part of the reason the combination was highly regarded was the handling characteristics of the rifle it was chambered in.
+The Model 1910 was available in rifle and carbine form and a take down version was popular.
+The Mannlicher Schoenauer model 1910 was light, well balanced, and had front and rear sights that were ideal for “snap” shooting.
 The front sight was a “German silver” bead that was visible in almost any light and the 2-position, folding rear sight was a wide spaced “V” (which made it easy to align the sights quickly).
 There were numerous alternate sights available from the factory and the aftermarket.
 The power of the cartridge (for stopping dangerous game quickly) was also praised.

 History

 Introduced in the 1910 Model rifle, the cartridge was quickly overshadowed performance-wise by the .375 H&H Magnum when it became available two years later (in 1912), albeit the latter was only available in magnum length or specially modified Mauser rifles and therefore remained for some time a more expensive alternative.
 The 9.5×57mm was still used in Africa into the 1950s.

 As with most of the proprietary Mannlicher–Schoenauer cartridges, with the notable exception of the 6.5×54mm MS, the 9.5×57mm MS cartridge has not been produced by anyone other than Kynoch since the beginning of World War II (and only sporadically from them and their successors).